chamik/website/README.md

 Hi, welcome.
 This my little place on the interwebs.
 All of the styling and 'tech-ish' stuff is licensed under the MIT license.
 All of the creative content (namely in the folder `_posts`) falls under the [CC BY-SA 4.0 License](https://creativecommons.org/licenses/by-sa/4.0/).
 Feel free to share and recreate!

+This site is created using my [jekyll-tailwind-template](https://github.com/chamik/jekyll-tailwind-template), so I recommend looking there if you're looking for something more bare-bones.

 ## Build

 This site is built using [Jekyll](https://jekyllrb.com/), you can learn how to set it up [here](https://jekyllrb.com/docs/installation/).